-Children with special educational needs (SEN) and/or disabilities are statistically more vulnerable to child abuse, including peer on peer abuse.
+Children with special educational needs (SEN) and/or disabilities are statistically more vulnerable to child abuse, including child on child abuse.
 Additional barriers can exist when recognising abuse and neglect in this group of children.
 These include:

+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - assumptions that children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these challenges.

+Further information can be found at:

+SEND Code of Practice 0 to 25 years, and

+Supporting Pupils at School with Medical Conditions

+and from specialist organisations such as:

+The Special Educational Needs and Disabilities Information and Support Services (SENDIASS).
+SENDIASS offer information, advice and support for parents and carers of children and young people with SEND.

+All local authorities have such a service: Find your local IAS service (councilfordisabledchildren.org.uk)

+Mencap - Represents people with learning disabilities, with specific advice and information for people who work with children and young people

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - assumptions that children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these challenges. - 4.12 Signs of abuse or neglect manifested by the parents or other responsible adult - places unrealistic expectations on the child, i.e. demands a level of academic or physical performance of which they are not capable; - offers conflicting or unconvincing explanation of any injuries to the child; - appears indifferent to, or overtly rejects, the child; - denies existence of or blames the child for the child's problems at home or at school; - sees and describes the child as entirely worthless, burdensome or in another negative light; - refuses offers of help for the child's problems; or - is isolated physically/emotionally. - 4.13 Grooming understand that they have been groomed, or that what has happened is abuse.
-The signs of grooming are not always obvious.
-Groomers will also go to great lengths not to be identified.
+4.12 Signs of abuse or neglect manifested by the parents or other responsible adult places unrealistic expectations on the child, i.e. demands a level of academic or physical performance of which they are not capable;

+- offers conflicting or unconvincing explanation of any injuries to the child; - delays seeking medical treatment for the child's mental/physical health - appears indifferent to, is emotionally unavailable, or overtly rejects, the child; - denies existence of or blames the child for the child's behaviours at home or at school; - sees and describes the child as entirely worthless, burdensome or in another negative light; - refuses offers of support to meet the child's needs; - refuses to consent to referrals to external agencies to meet their child's needs/does not engage as expected

+4.13 Grooming

 Grooming is the process by which an individual prepares a child, significant adults and the environment for abuse of this child.
 Children and young people can be groomed online or in the real world, by a stranger or by someone they know.
-Groomers may be male or female, of any gender identity.
-They could be any age.
-Many children and young people do not
+Groomers may be of any gender identity or sexual orientation.
+They could be of any age, including another young person.
+Many children and young people do not understand that they have been groomed, or that what has happened is abuse.
+The signs that a child is being groomed are not always obvious.
+Groomers will also go to great lengths not to be identified.